How to become a cardiac rehab nurse: certification, salary, and career path

 Exam format and content

-The CCRP exam is computer-based and administered through Prometric testing centers.
+The CCRP exam is computer-based and delivered at Pearson VUE test centers, coordinated through Professional Testing (PTI).
 As of 2026:

 The exam reflects actual clinical practice: expect questions on risk stratification (Borg scale, MET levels, anginal threshold), arrhythmia recognition during exercise, medication effects on exercise response (beta-blockers blunt heart rate response – a common source of exam questions and clinical pitfalls), and patient education frameworks.